Another year and those people are still in your life, if not in your face. Could this be the year you change that? How might you do so?

 A year or so ago my husband and I were about to board a plane home and were definitely ready to be back.
 As we waited at the gate area we noticed a man pacing back and forth and wearing a thick hooded coat in summer weather.
 Others in the area were also watching him and getting nervous.
 My husband went to the desk and spoke to them.
 Their response, as you might expect, was, “We can’t do anything about it because he passed through security.”
 A young man with a wife and child went and spoke to him, explaining that he was making people uneasy.
 Nothing gained there either.
 Sam even spoke to the pilot as he passed through and he said nothing he could do about it.
 So Sam and I decided we wouldn’t take that flight.
 We were following our gut instinct and good sense.
 We never found out what happened on the flight, but I know one thing.
 I didn’t spend and hour and a half in terror.
 The suspicious man may not have been a terrorist, but something was definitely wrong with him-he was a difficult person.

 Chances are your difficult person is someone you know personally.
-I do hope that you will have a plan in 2017 for dealing with your person so that you have a year filled with the best of what life brings.
+I do hope that you have a plan for dealing with your person so that you have a year filled with the best of what life brings.